GospodinovPetar/movies_app/README.md

 * Click the "Generate Movie" button.
 * The system analyzes your most-watched genres and fetches a highly-rated movie from The Movie Database (TMDb).
 * The recommended movie will be displayed with a link to its TMDb page.
-* If you have already watched the suggestion, click "Add to watched already" to save it in the database.
+* If you have already watched the suggestion, click "Add to database" to save it in the database.

 # 📌 Future Plans
-🚀 In upcoming updates, I plan to implement adding multiple genres to the films you watch, primary and secondary and optimizing the algorithm.
-Algorithm not working as intended
+🚀 Make the logic of the code more readable, easier to understand and follow and overall optimizing the code and the logic